 Watch a Harry Potter choir sing

-You’ll find these choirs made up of our university students (or “tunas”, as we call them) in our busiest streets (like Rua de Santa Catarina), or down by the Douro river in the Ribeira area.
-They’re pretty easy to spot.
-They look exactly like Hogwarts students, with a suit and tie and even a big cloak.
+You’ll find these choirs made up of our university students (or tunas, as we call them) in our busiest streets (like Rua de Santa Catarina), or down by the Douro river in the Ribeira neighborhood.
+They’re pretty easy to spot: they look exactly like Hogwarts students, with a suit and tie and even a big cloak.

 I can’t get enough of their songs about love, partying and love of partying, and all their jumping around and dancing, so I’ve never actually scratched them off my own Porto bucket list.